Machine Learning of Topological Insulator and Anderson Insulator in One-Dimensional Extended Su-Schrieffer-Heeger Chain: CNN Predictions under Disorder

-To evaluate the generalization ability of the trained CNN, we subject the model to both off-diagonal and diagonal disorder regimes.
-For each disordered configuration, we compute the corresponding RCM and feed it as input into the network.
-The CNN then maps it to winding number.
-By scanning the $(t_1, t_2)$ parameter space under varying disorder strengths, we construct predicted phase diagrams of the winding number $\nu$.\\ Crucially, for each disordered configuration, we perform an ensemble average over $K=50$ disorder realizations, computing the mean softmax probability $\bar{p}(\nu)$.
-From this, we extract (i) the predicted class $\nu_{\mathrm{pred}} = \arg\max_{\nu} \bar{p}(\nu)$, (ii) the confidence $\max_{\nu} \bar{p}(\nu)$, and (iii) the normalized entropy $\frac{H(\bar{p})}{\log 3}$ with $H(\bar{p}) = -\sum_{\nu} \bar{p}(\nu) \log \bar{p}(\nu)$.\\ The ensemble-averaged confidence quantifies the robustness of topological signatures in the RCM against disorder: high values ($>0.9$) indicate that edge-state correlations remain dominant across disorder realizations, while low confidence signals proximity to phase boundaries or symmetry-breaking regimes where topological features become ambiguous.
-Conversely, the normalized entropy measures topological mixing induced by disorder—peaking when individual realizations fluctuate between distinct winding numbers (e.g., residual edge modes competing with bulk localization), thereby serving as an indicator of symmetry-breaking transitions where chiral protection fails.
+The average confidence quantifies the robustness of topological signatures in the RCM against disorder: high values ($>0.9$) indicate that edge-state correlations remain dominant across disorder realizations, while low confidence signals proximity to phase boundaries or symmetry-breaking regimes where topological features become ambiguous.
+Conversely, the normalized entropy measures topological mixing induced by disorder—peaking when individual realizations fluctuate between distinct winding numbers (e.g., residual edge modes competing with bulk localization), thereby serving as an indicator of symmetry-breaking transitions where chiral protection fails.\\ The robustness of these seed-averaged predictions with respect to independent CNN initializations is further quantified in Appendix~\ref{app:seed_robustness}, where we report the mean confidence, mean normalized entropy, and their seed-to-seed fluctuations for different disorder strengths.